nicklockwood/GLView/README.md

 Premultiplied Alpha
 ---------------------

 Images with an alpha channel can be generated with either straight or premultiplied alpha.
 Typically on iOS, images use premultiplied alpha because it is more efficient for rendering.
-PNG images added to your Xcode project will be automatically converted to use premultiplied alpha, so GLImage assumes premultiplied alpha when loading ONG images.
+PNG images added to your Xcode project will be automatically converted to use premultiplied alpha, so GLImage assumes premultiplied alpha when loading PNG images.

 Oddly, the texturetool that Apples ships with Xcode for creating compressed PVR images generates straight alpha, so GLImage assumes straight alpha for PVR images.